c3lang/c3docs-old/docs/types.md

 integer types and booleans, in most other respects it works like a struct.

 The main differences is that the bitstruct has a *backing type* and each field has a specific bit range.
-In addition it's not possible *to take the address* of a bitstruct field.
+In addition, it's not possible *to take the address* of a bitstruct field.

     bitstruct Foo : char